 Use social media to keep consumers engaged.
 Popular social media sites such as Facebook, Twitter, YouTube, and Pinterest can help your brand become the first choice when a consumer is ready to buy.
 It also allows you to talk directly to your prospects to enhance your brand's value and to get customer feedback.
 Social media is a great way to spread the message about sales promotions and push new products.
 If done correctly, it can certainly contribute to your bottom line.

-While the busy holiday season promises good bounty, it’s wise to be prepared for any impending sales plunge.
-Get creative with your sales techniques and you might just start the New Year with a bang!
+While the busy holiday season promises good bounty, it's wise to be prepared for any impending sales plunge.
+Get creative with your sales techniques and you can increase post-holiday sales well into the New Year!

 Jennifer Lutz is the home décor expert at www.christmastreemarket.com.
 You can read more of Jennifer's posts, including home décor and holiday articles, at http://blog.christmastreemarket.com/author/jlutz/.